Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Woodcraft Router Sled

-• Double tracks are the left-to-right tracks that are parallel to the length of the wood.
+• Double tracks are the left-to-right tracks parallel to the wood’s length.

 • Crosscut tracks are the vertical tracks that hold the router sled